"Sometimes it is the every day cases in the outpatients’ clinic that can be just as rewarding as the more acute situations."

-Dr Judith Tweedie is an ST7 cardiology trainee and is currently working as a research fellow to the president of the Royal College of Physicians.
+Dr Judith Tweedie is a cardiology trainee and is currently working as a research fellow to the president of the Royal College of Physicians.

 I chose medicine as it combined two of the things I was really interested in – sciences and people.
 Most of my exposure to medicine was via TV medical dramas such as Casualty!